Emergency Detox: Signs You’re Experiencing Withdrawal

 Learning about withdrawal and the signs can help you be prepared for dangerous situations.

-Withdrawal is an umbrella term used to describe the physical and mental effects triggered by discontinuing or moderating the intake of alcohol, prescription medications, or illicit drugs.
+Withdrawal is an umbrella term used to describe the physical and mental effects triggered by discontinuing or moderating the intake of alcohol, prescription medications, or illicit drugs after the development of substance use disorders.

 Some substances have a high-risk profile for abuse and dependence – benzodiazepines, for instance.
 If you have been using a substance like this and you stop or cut down abruptly, you can experience a variety of uncomfortable detox withdrawal symptoms strong enough to cause intense cravings for the substance.